rmjordas/alys/docs/Home.md

 ##### Themes

-Place all customization options in the _Themes_ group.
+Place all style customization in the _Themes_ group.
 All user defined custom properties should correspond to an existing custom properties.
 Additional custom properties are prefixed with `u-`.
 Any file with declarations that will ultimately be appended with the `!important` rule is placed here instead.